ray-project/ray/doc/source/data/data-internals.rst

 Ray Data and Tune
 -----------------

-When using Ray Data in conjunction with :ref:`Ray Tune <tune-main>`, it is important to ensure there are enough free CPUs for Ray Data to run on.
-By default, Tune will try to fully utilize cluster CPUs.
+When using Ray Data in conjunction with :ref:`Ray Tune <tune-main>`, it's important to ensure there are enough free CPUs for Ray Data to run on.
+By default, Tune tries to fully utilize cluster CPUs.
 This can prevent Ray Data from scheduling tasks, reducing performance or causing workloads to hang.

-To ensure CPU resources are always available for Ray Data execution, limit the number of concurrent Tune trials.
-This can be done using the ``max_concurrent_trials`` Tune option.
+To ensure CPU resources are always available for Ray Data execution, limit the number of concurrent Tune trials with the ``max_concurrent_trials`` Tune option.

 .. literalinclude:: ./doc_code/key_concepts.py
   :language: python